 Vanessa: I'd say start out small.
 There's nothing too small for you to start out in.
-I started doing musical theatre as a kid at the local community theater, and my role was as small as like Girl #7.
+I started doing musical theater as a kid at the local community theater, and my role was as small as like Girl #7.
 You just have to start somewhere, and I just think that no opportunity is too small.
-Just go for it with all you want.
+Just go for it with all.

 Gaelan: Well, when I was growing up, I used to read a lot of Fred Bowen.
 He writes all those sports things.
 Obviously, Fred Bowen.
-[Check out this one, The Final Cut]:
+[Check out The Final Cut.]

 [RATHA: Agreed!
 A good book is my favorite brain candy too!]

 — Ratha, STACKS Writer

 interviews conducted by Scholastic Kid Reporters Trinity, Alyssa, and Lori